snow6oy/recurrink/README.md

 | ---   | ---  | --- |
 | SVG model | Inkscape + effect | SVG recurrence|

+Follow the steps in UC1 but after step #5 do this

+6. Using Inkscape `Extensions > Arrange > Recurrink...` - you should see a dialog window appear.
+7. Select a cell for editing
+8. Using the dialog, edit the cells.
+For example change a shape from Square to Circle.
+9. Hit `Apply`

 ### UC3 Create a new model from existing config

 | Input | Tool | Output |
 | ---   | ---  | --- |
 |RINK config | Inkscape + input | SVG model|

+Follow the steps in UC1 but instead of step #3 do this.

+3. Open `recurrink / models` and a select a RINK file - you should see a grey A4 sized pattern

 ### UC4 Create a RINK config from existing sources